andrewabest/ModernWPF/README.md

 * A sample Caliburn.Micro + Autofac integration, including messaging
 * A custom Caliburn.Micro conductor implementation (LifetimeScopeConductor) that won't just resolve the items it conducts from the root lifetimescope
 * An event aggregator subscription tracker that explicitly unsubscribes components when required (A Good Thing TM)
+* A Caliburn.Micro-based dialog manager
 * A modern approach to validation using Validar.Fody and PropertyChanged.Fody together with ComponentModel.DataAnnotations and INotifyDataErrorInfo
 * A nice base validation template for controls
 * A custom ICommand implementation (ActionBase) that can surface reasons why validation fails
 * A nice toast-style alert system implemented with Caliburn.Micro
 * An autogrid that works!
 * A label that can reflect the validation requirements of the control it is bound to via reflection
+* A simple focus behavior to focus the first field on a form
+* A nice example of resilient teardown in a WPF application

 * * * *